falcaopetri/st-larm/README.md

 <p>
 </p>

-> This repository has been anonymized due to the double-blind review.

 > Semantic Trajectories - Logical Association Rules Mining

-This repository is the companion code and experiment to the paper _Towards logical association rule mining on ontology-based semantic trajectories_ submitted to _ICMLA 2020 - Main Conference_.
+This repository is the companion code and experiment to the paper _Towards logical association rule mining on ontology-based semantic trajectories_ accepted to _ICMLA 2020_.

 ## Pipeline